 Police charge woman with assaulting former boyfriend

 Jun.
-21—HAVERHILL — A woman who police previously charged with assaulting her now ex-boyfriend has been charged again with assaulting him and his grandmother as well as breaking into their home.
+22—HAVERHILL — A woman who police previously charged with assaulting her now ex-boyfriend has been charged again with assaulting him and his grandmother as well as breaking into their home.

 Police charged Vanessa Veloz, 22, of 20 Cheney Place, Manchester, New Hampshire, with breaking and entering for misdemeanor, assault and battery on a household member, assault and battery on a disabled person age 60 or older, and two counts of destruction of property less than $1,200.